1) Manuscript (up to 5,000 words, not including citations and bibliography) without your name or other identifiers included

 Peer review provides an independent assessment of submitted material, and referees’ feedback often results in refining manuscripts’ structure and argument.
 It is the Editor’s responsibility to administer an effective manuscript review system that is timely, constructive, and anonymous.

 Authors are notified if a manuscript is accepted for peer review.
 The peer review process can take up to 60 days to complete, though peer reviewers are asked to report their findings within 14-21 days of manuscript receipt, or the manuscript will be reassigned to a different reviewer.

 Authors are responsible for making their manuscripts anonymous so peer reviewers are unaware of authors' identities.
 Editors do know author identities via the online manuscript submission platform.

 3) Editors will make the final decision to accept or reject a manuscript for publication based upon the peer reviewers’ feedback and advice.

 1) Manuscript (or multi-media submission) is accepted in principle, requiring minor edits

 2) Author is invited to revise the manuscript to address specific concerns before a final decision is reached

 3) Manuscript is rejected with feedback about additional work that will justify a resubmission

-4) Manuscript is automatically transferred for consideration to another Rogers Publishing imprint (The Museum Quarterly or The Museum Review)
+4) Manuscript is automatically transferred for consideration to another Rogers Publishing imprint (The Museum Review; Theory & Practice, The Emerging Museum Professionals Journal)

 5) Manuscript is rejected outright